AviatrixSystems/Docs/HowTos/tgw_faq.rst

 routes of the Spoke VPCs to point to TGW.
 This is a viable solution you can use to address the issues mentioned above and works in a lot of situations.

-Can Aviaitrix controller orchestrate VPN attachments or into Transit Gateway
+Can Aviaitrix Controller orchestrate VPN attachment to AWS Transit Gateway?
 ----------------------------------------------------------------------------------------------------------------------
 Yes.
 Aviatrix controller allows you setup a VPN attachment from the controller directly.

-Can Aviaitrix controller orchestrate Direct Connect into Transit Gateway
+Can Aviaitrix Controller orchestrate Direct Connect Gateway to  AWS Transit Gateway?
 ----------------------------------------------------------------------------------------------------------------------
 Yes.
-If you would like to connect  your direct connect directly into Transit Gateway, Aviatrix controller allows you to configure an association between Direct Connect Gateway and AWS Tranist Gateway inside the controller.
+If you would like to connect  your direct connect directly into Transit Gateway, Aviatrix controller allows you to configure an association between Direct Connect Gateway and AWS Tranist Gateway on the controller.